OpenZeppelin/defender-templates/defender/auto-fund-chainlink-subscription/Readme.md

 # Auto fund Chainlink Subscription when funds are low

 [Chainlink VRF](https://docs.chain.link/vrf/v2/introduction) is one of the most popular options for achieving provable randomness in a blockchain.
-It can be used for raffles, gaming and other use cases.
+It can be used for raffles, gaming, and other use cases.
 In order to fulfill randomness requests from your smart contracts, you need to have LINK in your subscription.
-We use Defender to observe when funds are low on a Chainlink subscription and use an Autotask to take ETH from a Relayer, swap it for LINK on UniswapV3 and fund the subscription.
+We use Defender to observe when funds are low on a Chainlink subscription and use an Autotask to take ETH from a Relayer, swap it for LINK on UniswapV3, and fund the subscription.
 This process is all done automatically.

 ## Prerequisites

-In order to setup this template, you need a Chainlink subscription and some ETH in your relayer.
+In order to set up this template, you need a Chainlink subscription and some ETH in your relayer.
 1. If you don't have a Chainlink subscription, create one following this [guide](https://docs.chain.link/vrf/v2/subscription/)
 2. Get some Goerli ETH from a faucet such as [this](https://goerlifaucet.com/).
 After deploying your relayer, you will need to send it some ETH so that it can be later swapped for LINK and fund the subscription.